-2 Note that you may have more than one theoretical perspective.
+$^{\rm 2}$ Note that you may have more than one theoretical perspective.

-$^{^{3}}$ If you already have preliminary data, then this data and your initial findings should be referred to in the proposal.
+&lt;sup>3 If you already have preliminary data, then this data and your initial findings should be referred to in the proposal.

-4. The Format of the Research Proposal
+5. The Format of the Research Proposal

-The proposal should be typed in Times New Roman (font size 12), using 1.5 line spacing, and should be at least 3 000 words in length (which is equivalent to approximately 15 to 16 pages).
+The proposal should be typed in Times New Roman (font size 12), using 1.5 line spacing.
 As per the English Department's rules and guidelines, all cited material should be referenced in full using the Harvard Referencing Style.
 Academic dishonesty, including plagiarism and other types of academic deception is viewed in a serious light and has severe consequences.

-5. Expectations: Assessment Rubric
+6.Expectations: Assessment Rubric

-To meet expectations, you may find it useful to utilise the following rubric which has been taken from http://web.uri.edu/assessment/files/ResearchProposalRubric.2.17.12 000.pdf.
+To meet expectations, you may find it useful to utilise the following rubric which has been taken from http://web.uri.edu/assessment/files/ResearchProposalRubric.2.17.12 000 .pdf.
 Note that not all the criteria are applicable to a proposal.